OUR PEOPLE

 Bryan King

-Bryan was in private legal practice for 20 years and was a partner in Hawke’s Bay firm Langley
+Bryan was in private legal practice for 20 years and was a partner in the Hawke’s Bay firm Langley

 Twigg for 15 of them.
 In 2010 he left Langley Twigg to follow an interest in alternative dispute